IBMTechSales/klp-workshop-labs/2655-TX-Mono2Micro-refactorJavaAppsToMicroservices/README - Copy.md

         cd /home/ibmdemo/m2m-ws-sample

+        ls -l

-3. Instead of using the Send Text tool, Open the `lab-commands.txt` file in an editor from a separate command shell from the one used to execute the commands, to copy & paste commands throughout the lab.
+3. Open the `lab-commands.txt` file in an editor, to copy & paste commands throughout the lab.

+   **TIP:** `Use the lab-commands.txt file to copy & paste commands throught the lab.`

         gedit /home/ibmdemo/m2m-ws-sample/lab-commands.txt

     <br/>